-Designed for law enforcement, public and private security professionals, probation and correctional officers, military police and first responders who seek to gain advanced knowledge, critical thinking, as well as operational and managerial skills in their dynamic field.
+Designed for law enforcement, public safety and private security professionals, probation and correctional officers, military police and first responders and front liners who seek to gain advanced knowledge, critical thinking, as well as operational and managerial skills leading and serving diverse, inclusive, equitable, and resilient communities.
 Practitioners will benefit from the core EMPA courses in leadership, organizational development, law budgeting, and research.
-The specialization courses in law enforcement, emergency, and security address issues and cases facing administration and operations in federal, state, municipal, and private agencies.
+The specialization courses in law enforcement, public safety, emergencies and pandemics, use of force, race and justice, community engagement, and security address issues and cases facing federal, state, municipal, nonprofit, and private agencies.